The 9 dumbest reasons why leaders

 In an attempt to avoid making mistakes, some leaders continue

-have the luxury of hibernating and hanging out until the warm weather
+you have the luxury of hibernating and hanging out until the

-are superstitious.
-They spend more time defending the status quo
+organizations are superstitious.
+They spend more time defending

-and dare to ride the tides," Garth Brooks, Lyrics "The River."
+the rapids and dare to ride the tides," Garth Brooks, Lyrics

-today's marketplace is the fastest way to commit business suicide
+in today's marketplace is the fastest way to commit business

 Mel Ziegler created The Banana Republic and sold it, he created